arkershaw/sitecheck/README.txt

 	WARNING:
 	*pyenchant does not currently work with Python 3.3 although it works fine with Python 3.2.
 	*The version of pytidylib in PyPI is not yet updated for Python 3 so easy_install or pip will not install the required version.
 The most recent version is available at: https://github.com/countergram/pytidylib/
+	*dnspython3 on Windows is currently affected by this bug, which prevents some functionality of domain check from working: https://github.com/rthalley/dnspython/pull/20

 	Using VirtualEnv is recommended due to the development status pytidylib.
 Alternatively, on Linux they can be symlinked into the site-packages directory rather than installed.